olehyev138/diverst-devv/docs/devops/playbooks/environment-initialization.md

   - Disable the SSO user created for this new account
   - Remove new SSO user from new account
   - Assign current user/group (TODO) to new account
-  - Write down _account id_ of new and master account for later reference
+  - Record the _account id_ of the new environment account.

 - IAM Full Access Role Creation